INFORMATION FOR PLAYERS, COACHES AND PARENTS

-All junior players are required to wear the reversible training singlet (with their number attached) to all trainings.
+All junior players are required to wear the reversible training singlet (with their number attached) to all practices.
 Players must also bring a white T-shirt, water bottle and appropriately sized basketball.

-Players are required at least 15 minutes before the start of training to complete warm up routines.
+Players are required at least 15 minutes before the start of practices to complete warm up routines.
 At the completion of training, players should complete cool down routines, debriefing and any administrative duties.